Content on this page was generated by AI and has not been manually reviewed.

 Privacy controls you’ll actually use

 Privacy doesn’t have to be confusing.
 Here’s how Edge and Chrome shape the privacy you experience every day.
-Secure vpn use: a comprehensive guide to privacy, security, streaming, and safe online access with VPNs
+India vpn browser setup guide 2026: how to use a VPN browser in India for privacy, streaming, and security

 • Edge privacy controls